kbaley/xword-downloader/README.md

 Matt Gaffney's crosswords need a bit more work.
 His are sent from Patreon which doesn't actually attach the crosswords but instead sends a link to them.
 I couldn't find a way to parse the link with Zapier's built-in email parser so I created an account with mailparser.io, which also integrates with Zapier.
 It took a bit of fiddling to get the parsing rule right.

 Using Mailparser also means the parsing isn't done automatically when the email comes in.
 Instead, I need to forward the email to a special mailparser.io email address to trigger the rule.
 This was easy enough to automate with a Gmail filter to auto-forward any mail meeting certain criteria, then auto-archiving the email in Gmail.
+You have to be a little creative with the Gmail filter because Matt often postpones crosswords and will send an email letting you know.
+Can't blame him, he's got a young daughter who is (understandably) more important than making sure I have a puzzle to work on every Friday.
+Either way, the Gmail filter should be set up so that it includes only the ones from Matt with a link to the puzzle, otherwise the zap will fail, which, to be fair, isn't exactly the end of the world.

 In Zapier, this uses the "New Email Parsed in Mailparser" and "Upload File in Google Drive" events.
 No filter is needed because it's done in Mailparser.